Administration Building, Room 606

 Call 9-1-1 if you are in the midst of any kind of emergency, immediate harm or threat of harm.
 The University has designated a Title IX Coordinator to monitor and oversee overall compliance with laws and policies related to nondiscrimination based on sex.
 The campus Title IX Coordinator is available to explain and discuss: Your right to file a criminal complaint (in cases of Sexual Violence); the University's relevant complaint process, and your right to receive assistance with that process, including the investigation process; how confidentiality is handled; available resources, both on and off campus; and other related matters.

-If you have experienced Sexual Violence you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support and medical care.
+If you have experienced Sexual Misconduct you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support and medical care.
 The campus Title IX Coordinator is available to assist you in notifying University police, if you wish.
 University police can escort you to a safe place and transport you to a hospital or a sexual assault response center for a medical examination, if needed.
 University police can also provide access to a confidential sexual assault advocate.
 If you would prefer not to notify University or local police, you are strongly encouraged to seek assistance from the campus Title IX Coordinator who can provide you with information on your options, rights and remedies.

 Campus Title IX Coordinator